utfunderscore/Zapper/README.md

 ### With Maven

-Unfortunately, Maven usage is not as smooth as the Gradle one.
+Sadly, Maven usage is not as seamless as the Gradle one.
 However, you can use the API provided by Zapper to download dependencies at runtime:

 To add the Zapper API: